servicebinding/spec/README.md

 * Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/355))
 * Not related to the CRD, but directly related to how this spec approaches item 1 from [Pointer to binding data](#pointer-to-binding-data), in terms of referencing a nested property.  ([ref](https://github.com/redhat-developer/service-binding-operator/issues/361))

-#### RBAC
+#### Security

+This part of the specification deals with security in three aspects:
+1. does the user have the authority to create a ServiceBinding CR?
+1. does the user have the authority to access the binding data for all requested services?
+1. does the user have the authority to modify the source application with the injected binding data?

+Scenario 1 can enforced by requiring a certain role type to create ServiceBinding CR, using k8s native RBAC rules.

-If the service provider's Secret (as defined in [Pointer to binding data](#pointer-to-binding-data)) is protected by RBAC then the service consumer must pass a Service Account in its `ServiceBinding` CR to allow implementations of this specification to fetch information from that Secret.
-If the implementation already has access to all Secrets in the cluster (as is the case with the Service Binding Operator) it must ensure it uses the provided Service Account instead of its own - blocking the bind if a Service Account was needed (according to the binding data) but not provided.
+Scenario 2 there are a few options, one of them being if the service provider's binding resource (as defined in [Pointer to binding data](#pointer-to-binding-data)) is protected by RBAC then the service consumer must pass a Service Account in its `ServiceBinding` CR to allow implementations of this specification to fetch information from that Secret.
+If the implementation already has access to all resources in the cluster (as is the case with the Service Binding Operator) it must ensure it uses the provided Service Account instead of its own - blocking the bind if a Service Account was needed (according to the binding data) but not provided.

 Example of a partial CR: